thehighnibble/thehighnibble.github.io/docs/imsai8080/troubleshooting/README.md

 ::: tip
 There is a growing community of fellow IMSAI 8080esp owners and interested parties, sharing with and helping each other on the **IMSAI 8080esp Forum**.

-If you haven't visited it yet, head over to the [IMSAI 8080esp Forum](http://bit.ly/IMSAI8080esp).
-You need to **request to join** before you can post, but you can freely browse the exiting posts while you wait to be added.
+If you haven't visited it yet, head over to [TheHighNibble forum](https://github.com/orgs/thehighnibble/discussions).
+The forum is public and readable by anyone but if you wish to post you need to become a member.

+Membership requires you to have GitHub account.
+Email to [info@thehighnibble.com](mailto://info@thehighnibble.com) with your GitHub name and I will send you an invite to join the discussion forum.

 Remember I am one person, I have a day job, I need sleep and I'm in Sydney, Australia (UTC+10).
 So I could be at work or asleep when you most need support.
 The **IMSAI 8080esp Forum** on the other hand has members located all around the world, in different timezones and with great experience.
 I highly recommend the forum.
 :::